iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 Based on [\[Sarmenta2002\]](proof-of-contribution.md#requiring-a-trust-level) describing the way to combine worker’s contribution and to evaluate a result’s likelihood, a requester can ask for the level of trust as an input for the PoCo processing, to impose a certain quality of service.
 The trust level corresponds to a minimum correctness likelihood that a result must achieve to be valid.
 For example, a trust level of 0 means any contribution would be accepted, regardless of the score of the worker proposing it.
 On the other hand a trust level of 99.99% means a result will only be accepted if the contribution towards it result shows a correctness probability higher than 99.99%.

-The trust level is expressed, on-chain, by a integer `trust` such that `threshold = 1 - 1 / trust`.
+The trust level is expressed, on-chain, by an integer `trust` such that `threshold = 1 - 1 / trust`.

 | **Trust** | **PoCo enforced confidence threshold** |
 | :--- | :--- |